pdelong42/url-looper/README.md

 State is maintained by keeping an MD5 hash of the response in the memory of the running instance.
-Persistence across runs is achieved by writing the response to a file on disk every any time the hash changes, and reading it in at the start of each run.
+Persistence across runs is achieved by writing the response to a file on disk any time the hash changes, and reading it in at the start of each run.

 This was written for two reasons: I wanted to scratch an itch - that is, I wanted to be able to monitor a service hosted for us by an external vendor; and